RayR124/cheeky-coding-quiz/README.md

 ## Description

 My Task:
-I was challenged this week to creat a functional and timed quiz.
+I was challenged this week to create a functional and timed quiz.
 This simple application would serve several functions, such as logging the initials of a user with the high score (the user with the most time left by the time the last question was answered) and sorting said score, a one-minute timer which would automatically end the test the moment it reached 0 if the last question had not yet been answered, and a dynamic page that would automatically load the next question as soon as the previous question was answered.

 - I was motivated to accomplish this task by my peers, they assured me that these are skills I should have, and by creating this quiz, I proved both them, and myself, right.
 - I built this project to better my skills using mechanics I was not intimitely familiar with, such as logging items to local storage, and working with timers in HTML and JavaScript.